3 days off work

 Lunch is not included on the whale safari on Day 2.
 Please budget 150 NOK (£13) for a packed lunch, or 500 NOK (£42) for a 2-course meal on board the boat.
 Dinner on Day 2 is not included, so you can venture out into Tromsø or enjoy dinner at the hotel.

-Vegetarian, vegan and other dietary requirements can be catered to, please request this on your passenger information form after booking.
+Vegetarian, vegan and other dietary requirements can be catered for, please request this on your passenger information form after booking.

 What is the accommodation like?